Core Physical Education

 Clubs for all three sports exist after school to encourage participation, and for those wishing, a higher level of inter-school competition is available.

-To enhance understanding and build upon knowledge from Year 7, the same activities are pursued during the Autumn and Spring but for 8 lessons each and with greater emphasis on the skills being used in the full context of the activity i.e. small-sided game play and tactics, sequence work in gymnastics, orienteering skills and map work as well as developing determination and target setting in fitness.
+To enhance understanding and build upon knowledge from Year 7, similar activities are pursued during the Autumn and Spring but for 8 lessons each and with greater emphasis on the skills being used in the full context of the activity i.e. small-sided game play and tactics, sequence work in gymnastics, orienteering skills and map work as well as developing determination and target setting in fitness.
+Exercise education is a new area of activity where students develop an understanding of how to prepare and structure exercise as well as experiencing a variety of engaging exercise activities.
 A similar approach is adopted for the Summer activities and as in Year 7, for 5 or 10 lessons per activity.

 From September until Easter all students will follow a carousel of 8 different activities, each for 6 lessons in duration.
 Some will be undertaken in as mixed groups whilst others as single gender.
 All will be taught similar skills although progressions will be developed appropriately for the group to ensure challenge, yet success.
 Where these activities have been studied previously, a greater focus is placed on the coaching and officiating undertaken by students.
 For new activities, a basic grasp of the skills needed will be the focus, prior to using these in the game setting.